 Wednesday, August 23, 2000 is a day that I will never forget.
-My oldest son, Joe, was visiting us from Florida before his next semester of Bible School started.
+My oldest son, Joe, was visiting us from Florida before the start of his next semester of Bible School.
 Joe brought two friends back home to Louisiana with him.
-Paul was from Oregon and Sergio was from Brazil.
-On that Wednesday, my wife, along with my youngest son was planning on visiting the Tabasco factory in New Iberia, LA.
+Paul was from Oregon and Sergio from Brazil.
+On that Wednesday, my wife, along with my youngest son, was planning on visiting the Tabasco factory in New Iberia, LA.
 Joe had started taking Tony’s seasonings and Tabasco sauce with him on summer teams to share with his friends and teammates.

 Joe had been going on mission trips since he was 10 years old.
 His first mission’s team was to Florida.
 He then went in successive years to Bermuda, Bahamas, Venezuela, the Philippines, Israel and Zimbabwe.
 Joe went as a leader with his sister to Norway and was a leader to Mongolia the summer of 2000.

 Our goal that day in August of 2000 was to pick up some samples of Tabasco sauce to take back to Florida for his next semester.
 On Highway 90 South, just inside Iberia Parish, a driver of a flatbed truck fell asleep and crossed the median to hit his car almost head-on.
 Joe was driving and he was killed instantly.
 Paul was sitting behind Joe and he was also was killed instantly.

 My wife was sitting in the front passenger seat and her leg was broken and ‘blew-out’ her knee and ankle.
 My youngest son in the middle back seat broke his femur and had other internal injuries.
 Sergio broke his upper arm and also had other internal injuries.